jrandj/backtester/README.md

 To update the Backtester dependencies (FYI only):

-1. Create the virtual environment:
+1. Update the conda packages to the latest compatible versions:
     ```bash
     conda update --all
     ```